fargenfo/linkseq/README.md

         * fix qualimap_analysis
     * multi_sample.nf
         * remove 'targets = "chr17"'
-* Make sure all the sample names match.
-For example, if the sample names in the genotyped VCF don't match the sample names of the BAM (either folder name or as defined in the read group), I may have problems joining channels by sample name.
-    * If the sample name in the input FASTQ path CSV doesn't match the read group in the aligned BAM, then rename it in the BAM.
-    * Make this an option, i.e. `param.rename_samples = false` by default.
-    * Issue a warning as well, that the name doesn't match.
-    * If you get this warning, you check that it's not an error but that you do want your samples to have different names.
-    * The workflow prints which samples it has to rename.
-    * The workflow creates a list of the samples it renamed, and includes it in the output directory.
 * Help strings
 * Each process should be allocated only as much memory as it needs.
 Profile the workflow to see the memory consumption
 * Dockerize